elixir-lang/elixir-lang.github.com/getting-started/mix-otp/docs-tests-and-with.markdown

      13:44:10.035 [info]  Application kv exited: :stopped
 ```

 With this simple integration test, we start to see why integration tests may be slow.
-Not only can this particular test not run asynchronously, it also requires the expensive setup of stopping and starting the `:kv` application.
+Not only this test cannot run asynchronously, it also requires the expensive setup of stopping and starting the `:kv` application.

 At the end of the day, it is up to you and your team to figure out the best testing strategy for your applications.
 You need to balance code quality, confidence, and test suite runtime.
 For example, we may start with testing the server only with integration tests, but if the server continues to grow in future releases, or it becomes a part of the application with frequent bugs, it is important to consider breaking it apart and writing more intensive unit tests that don't have the weight of an integration test.